ltrybuch/lib-themisui/themis_components/thFilter/readme.md

 `FilterSet` extends `Array` type with the following properties:

+* getState()

+  * Returns a hash representing the filter state, where hash key is the field identifier and value is an object representing the state of the field.

-* getQueryParameters()
+* getMetadata()

-  * Returns a hash representing the query parameters, where hash key is the filter field.
+  * Returns a hash representing the filter metadata, where hash key is the field identifier and value is the metadata passed in as part of the filter options.

 ### Filter options